ianmkim/stele/README.md

 > A stele (/ˈstiːli/ STEE-lee), or occasionally stela (plural stelas or stelæ), when derived from Latin, is a stone or wooden slab.
 Stelae were occasionally erected as memorials to battles

 Stele is a project investigating the the trend of geopolitical events through classical Machine Learning algorithms.
 The aim is three-fold:
  1. Distillation learning.
-Using the dataset already available, build better classifiers that work faster and with less input than the original models
+Using the dataset already available, build better classifiers that work faster and with less input than the original models employed by the GDELT project.
  2. Predictive inference.
 Predict the course of future events.
  3. Bias investigation.
 Analyze the quality of sources to detect any aggregate or systematic bias against any given world power.

 ## Data Preparation
 ### GDELT
 Supported by Google Jigsaw, the [GDELT Project](https://www.gdeltproject.org) automatically scrapes and monitors broadcast, print, and web news globally in over 100 languages and identifies organizations, people, and other metrics about world events.
-The database is updated daily with all the events that happened on that day, often exceeding tens of thousands of lines per day.
+The database is updated daily with all the events that happened on that day, often exceeding tens of thousands of events per day.

 We're particularly interested in the following metrics in order to deeply understand the trend of world events and gain predictive/fundamental understanding powers: `ActorCode` which specify what country is acting on what country, the `ActorType` which specifies the kind of organization, `EventCode` which specifies kinds of events, `QuadClass` which indicates rough levels of cooperation and violence, the `GoldsteinScale` which more measures levels of violence along different axes, `NumMentions` which quantify the number of times the event was mentioned in all sources, `AvgTone` which indicates average sentiment among all sources, the `SOURCEURL`, and finally, various geographic data.

+The documentation for the full codebook can be found [here](http://data.gdeltproject.org/documentation/GDELT-Data_Format_Codebook.pdf)

 ### Memory Restraints & Parallel Processing
 A large part of this project was figuring out how to deal with the exceptionally large corpus.
 First attempts to keep the dataset in-memory failed miserably as the system eventually ran out of memory and SWAP available.

 We had to replace Pandas with Dask in order to explore the dataset in a fast, efficient, and high-throughput manner.
 Dask has a pandas and sklearn-like API and supports cross-compatibility for both libraries.
 However, it also provides functionality to break up dataframes into partitions and reads them from disk as needed.
 This retrieval can be performed in parallel.
 Additionally, computation can be performed all at once and only when its needed.
 Meaning I do not have to wait 2x the time if I wanted to load, then filter data.
-It would collapse the two tasks into one automatically, loading while filtering the data when `.compute()` is called.
+Dask automatically collapses the two tasks into one, loading while filtering the data when `.compute()` is called.

 All of the code related to GDELT data collection, cleaning, saving, and partitioning can be found in `stele/gdelt/gdelt.py`